-We estimate that the net proceeds to us from our issuance and sale of approximately \$ million, assuming a public offering price of \$ shares of our common stock in this offering will be common stock on the Nasdaq Global Select Market on , 2020, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds will be approximately \$ million.
+We estimate that the net proceeds to us from our issuance and sale of 7,500,000 shares of our common stock in this offering will be approximately \$199.2 million, assuming a public offering price of \$28.35 per share, which was the last reported sale price of our common stock on the Nasdaq Global Select Market on December 31, 2020, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds will be approximately \$229.2 million.

-A \$1.00 increase (decrease) in the assumed public offering price of \$ per share, which was the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming no change in the assumed public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed public offering price of \$28.35 per share, which was the last reported sale price of our common stock on the Nasdaq Global Select Market on December 31, 2020, would increase (decrease) the net proceeds to us from this offering by approximately \$7.1 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase (decrease) the net proceeds to us from this offering by us, as set forth on the cover page of this prospectus, would increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$26.6 million, assuming no change in the assumed public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 As of September 30, 2020, we had cash, cash equivalents and marketable securities of \$280.4 million.
-We currently estimate that we will use the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, as follows:

-- approximately \$ million for continued research and development of our programs, including preclinical research, completion of IND-enabling studies in our most advanced liver programs and initiation of a clinical trial in each of these programs; - approximately \$ million for continued development and enhancement of our platform technologies; and - the remainder for working capital and other general corporate purposes.
+We currently estimate that we will use the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, for continued research and development of our programs, preclinical research, completion of IND-enabling studies in our two lead liver programs and conduct of a clinical trial in each of these programs; for continued development and enhancement of our platform technologies; and for working capital and other general corporate purposes.